adisve/brain-tumor-classifier/README.md

-# Brain Tumor Classification with ResNet50 and Web Service
+# Brain Tumor Classification with Convolutional Neural Networks

 This repository contains code for classifying different types of brain tumors using a Convolutional Neural Network (CNN) architecture called ResNet50.
 It also includes a web service built with FastAPI for real-time inference.